 We sat down with the owner and went back and forth that day and settled on a price and possession date.

 We were so happy to have our new place.

-Finally after a month or so, I got a call from the realtor.
+Finally after a month or so, I got a call from the real estate agent.
 He said he had a listing that he thought would be great for us, and he was the seller agent.

-I would find out later, that this realtors way of operating was common once under contract.
+I would find out later, that this real estate agents way of operating was common once under contract.
 He would only show homes that he was the listing agent on.
 That way he could double up the commission and cut down on his efforts.